WRAPP Overview

 This will create a copy of the vegetation library in the default package cache at omniverse://localhost/.packages/vegetation_pack/20230505.

-You can use the ‘–repo’ option to specify a different downstream Nucleus server to receive the data, but note that this will first download the data and then upload it to the other server.
+You can use the --repo option to specify a different repository location, this can be a different directory on your Nucleus server, or a different Nucleus server entirely to receive the data.
+Note that when using a different server, this will first download the data and then upload the data from the original server to the target server.
 For example, to create the package on a different Nucleus server that is used for staging tests, we could run:

 wrapp create vegetation_pack 20230505 omniverse://localhost/lib/props/vegetation --repo omniverse://staging.nvidia.com